tusharkolekar24/package_Kolekar/README.md

 # package_Kolekar
-How to use "package_kolekar " to solve Regression Problems
+How to use "package_kolekar" to solve Regression Problems pip install package_Kolekar